Search

 Mutual funds in particular can help you diversify your investments in a few different ways:

 • Owning varied assets.
-With mutual funds, you're building a diversified portfolio of bonds, stocks, and cash—depending on your investment goals.
+With mutual funds, you're building a diversified portfolio of bonds, stocks and cash, depending on your investment goals.

 • Owning varied mutual funds.
-You can even diversify your portfolio by owning multiple mutual funds, such as a potentially higher-risk (but higher-reward) growth stock fund and a less-risky fixed income bond fund.
+You even can diversify your portfolio by owning multiple mutual funds, such as a potentially higher-risk (but higher-reward) growth stock fund and a less-risky fixed-income bond fund.

 Mutual funds are a great way to diversify your portfolio with a targeted, balanced percentage of stocks and bonds based on your risk tolerance and financial goals.
 You can even pick ones that do this automatically—target date mutual funds gradually adjust the percentages of stocks and bonds as the years go by.

-Mutual funds can be designed with a wide range of asset allocations for different investment strategies, financial goals, life stages and risk tolerance.
-If you are investing money that you don't need tomorrow and you can afford to wait a few years for your investments to go up in value, you might want to invest in a more aggressive mutual fund, with a higher percentage of stocks.
 If you are already in retirement, you might need a more conservative mix of investments that generate income with a higher percentage of bonds and a lower percentage of stocks.
-If you're saving money for your child's college education that's eight years down the road, you might want more moderate mutual funds (with a balanced blend of bonds and stocks) than you would choose to invest in for your own retirement that is still 25-30 years away.
+If you're saving money for your child's college education that's eight years down the road, you might want more moderate mutual funds (with a balanced blend of bonds and stocks) than you would choose to invest in for your own retirement that is still 25 to 30 years away.

-Active vs passive management of mutual funds
+Active vs. passive management of mutual funds

 Active management